 - Goats can get frostbite: Goats can get frostbite on their ears, tails, and legs.
 While the ears and tails may not be that big a deal apart from the discomfort for the goats, losing the legs could mean that you need to put the goat down.

 - Reduced milk production: If you raise goats for milk production, extremely low temperatures could negatively affect how much milk they produce.
+If the goat is a mother nursing, it could potentially not produce enough milk to adequately feed its kids.

 Cold Hardy Goat Breeds